ychulovskyy/wix-ui/packages/wix-ui-core/src/components/segmented-toggle/README.md

 # Segmented Toggle
   ​
-### TBD
-* callback structure
-* rtl and how to pass it

 ## Description

 **Segmented Toggle** allows users to choose a single option out of a group.
-Recommended use is for a small amount of predefined options.
+Best applied to use cases where:
+* Only one options applies for the user
+* One of the options is always selected

 ![image](./readme-assets/example.gif)